GoopyXXV/ASCII-World/README.md

 ### Functions

 - **Contast:** Takes a Map and string as an input.
-It screens the map against itself, and outputs the new map with the inputted string as its name.
+It screens and multiplies the map against itself, and outputs the new map with the inputted string as its name.

 - **Threshold:** Takes a Map, threshold value, and string as an input.
 It compares indices of the map against the threshold, replacing them with white if they are greater than or equal to the threshold.
 The other indices are replaced with black.
 Outputs a map with the string as its name.